 Incorporate Strategic Planning

-Strategic Planning is the cornerstone of implementing and sustaining the Correctional Industries Best Practices Model for Reentry.
-Strategic planning is an organization's process of defining its direction, goals, and strategies, and making decisions on allocating resources pursuant to those strategies.
-Many organizations view strategic planning as a process for determining where an organization is striving to achieve and map out the necessary steps needed to be successful.
+Strategic Planning is the cornerstone of implementing and sustaining the Correctional Industries Best Practices Model.
+Strategic planning is an organization 's process of defining its direction, goals, and strategies , and making decisions on allocating resources pursuant to those strategies.
+Strategic plans identify what an organization is striving to achieve and map out the necessary steps needed to be successful.
 Developing a strategic plan is a multi-step process with one step building off of another.

 A strategic plan includes having vision and mission statements that describe what you are doing and where you want to go.
-Best practices for Correctional Industries, indicate that the vision and mission of a CI organization should include a focus on offender training and reentry, as well as the business aspects of the organization.
+The vision and mission of a CI organization should include a focus on training and reentry, as well as the business aspects of the organization.

-Strategic planning is a very important business activity that can be highly effective when incorporated in Correctional Industries.
-No matter where your organization is in its development, it is always important to evaluate where it is currently, where you want it to be and when.
+Strategic planning is a very important business activity that can be highly effective when incorporated in CI.
+No matter where your organization is in its development, it is always important to evaluate where it is currently, where you want it to be, and when.
 Strategic Planning is the process used in setting goals that will help lead the organization to success.

-A strategic plan is dynamic yet practical and serves as a guide to implementing programs, evaluating how these programs are doing, and making adjustments when necessary.
+A strategic plan is dynamic, yet practical, and serves as a guide to implementing programs, evaluating how these programs are doing and making adjustments when necessary.
 A strategic plan reflects the needs of the organization and customers, and will integrate them with the organization's purpose, mission, and vision into a single document.
 The development of a plan requires much probing, discussion, and examination of the views of the leaders who are responsible for the plan's preparation.
-It is an excellent process in evaluating an organization and will provide a plan for incorporating best practices into daily practices.
+It is an excellent process in evaluating an organization and will provide a plan for incorporating best practices into daily processes.

-The purpose of strategic planning is to assist Correctional Industries in establishing priorities that will better serve the needs of offenders, employees and stakeholders.
-Strategic planning will increase specificity in the Correctional Industries’ environment and develop a focus fully incorporating best practices for a re-entry based operation.
+The purpose of strategic planning is to assist CI in establishing priorities that will better serve the needs of incarcerated individuals, employees and stakeholders.

-Determine the current state of your Correctional Industry.
+1. Determine the current state of your Correctional Industry

 Generally, the strategic planning process starts with at least one of four key questions: